cvhariharan/spanner/README.md

  Spanner connects to MongoDB out-of-the-box but it also generates a repo interface which can be implemented to support other databases.
 It can convert an example model given in JSON format to Golang struct with type-safety.

+ Spanner generates an [echo](https://echo.labstack.com/) server and thus supports a wide range of pre-made middlewares.

  ## Features
  - [x] Generates REST APIs (CRUD)
  - [x] Auto-generates swagger spec